citrez/Everything-I-Know/text-editors.md

 [VScode user guide](https://code.visualstudio.com/docs/editor/codebasics) - this looks like a very good guide to the main features.

+[python in vscode](https://code.visualstudio.com/docs/python/editing) has incredible tricks and tips.

+* shift + enter
+run one line in the termianl

+### VScode extensions

 ### Shortcuts
 (I use these on my mac)